Aliases for MAPK3 Gene

 GeneCards Summary for MAPK3 Gene

 MAPK3 (Mitogen-Activated Protein Kinase 3) is a Protein Coding gene.
 Diseases associated with MAPK3 include small intestine neuroendocrine neoplasm and adrenal cortical adenocarcinoma.
-Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
+Among its related pathways are Endometrial cancer and Adherens junction.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK1.

 UniProtKB/Swiss-Prot Summary for MAPK3 Gene